Vegan Fudge Recipe

 - Line a small square dish (I use this small square food storage container-it's perfect for this batch size) with parchment paper.
 Set aside.

-- In a small bowl, whisk together ½ cup melted coconut oil, ¼ cup honey or maple syrup, ½ cup unsweetened cocoa powder, ¼ teaspoon vanilla extract, and Pinch of salt until very smooth.
+- In a small bowl, whisk together ½ cup melted coconut oil, ¼ cup honey or maple syrup, ½ cup unsweetened cocoa powder, ¼ teaspoon vanilla extract, and Pinch salt until very smooth.
 If the mixture doesn't come together, heat over very low heat in a small saucepan until very smooth.

 - Pour mixture into the prepared dish.
 Refrigerate until solid, about an hour, then sprinkle Unsweetened shredded coconut on top, and cut into 9 small pieces.
 If you're in a hurry, pop it in the freezer and you'll be ready to go in about half the time-although you might need to use a knife run under hot water to cut through it.